Shinkeys/Shinkeys.github.io/_posts/2025-09-11-slang-guide.md

 # Installing Slang
 ### There are several ways to add Slang to your project, and I'll describe all of them:
-    Extract from VulkanSDK: Valid, but not ideal if you need recent language features not included in the SDK version.
+- Extract from VulkanSDK: Valid, but not ideal if you need recent language features not included in the SDK version.
-    Add as a Git submodule: Useful if you need access to Slang source files which have different built-in types (like ```slang::List```, ```slang::string```, etc.).
+- Add as a Git submodule: Useful if you need access to Slang source files which have different built-in types (like ```slang::List```, ```slang::string```, etc.).
 Downside: increases repo size significantly because Slang has 20+ dependencies.
-    Use a CMake script to download release build from GitHub: Recommended if you only need to initialize the shader language.
+- Use a CMake script to download release build from GitHub: Recommended if you only need to initialize the shader language.

-        Downloads only ```.lib```, ```.dll```, and ```.h``` files.
+In this tutorial, I will focus on the CMake script method, as it downloads only ```.lib```, ```.dll```, and ```.h``` files.
-        Does not include extra dependencies or source code, so debugging Slang internals in unusual situations requires building from source manually.
+However, it ***does not*** include extra dependencies or source code, so debugging Slang internals in unusual situations requires building from source manually.

-In this tutorial, I will focus on the CMake script method, as it is more scalable and keeps your project lightweight.
 ## CMake Setup
 ```cpp
 # Script to install slang.
 As it is incovenient to install slang via submodules, because you would need to